santagar/voice-agent/README.md

 # Terminal A – Realtime bridge (WS + tools + KB)
 npm run realtime

-# Terminal B – Next.js app (/assistant, /lab, API routes)
+# Terminal B – Next.js app (/assistant, /chat, API routes)
 npm run dev
 ```

 Or use the convenience script `npm run dev:all` (spawns both via `concurrently`).
-Visit `/assistant` for the baseline UI or `/lab` for the advanced call lab.
+Visit `/assistant` for the baseline UI or `/chat` for the main voice/chat experience.
 Keep the realtime server running whenever the UI needs to stream through OpenAI.

 ### Production deployment notes